promethivm-labs/Summa-Generativarum/README.md

 ### Final Note

-Name it the Summa is a performative contradiction.
+Naming it the Summa is a performative contradiction.
 Summa in Latin means something analagous to "The Complete System" in English.
 This system, hoewver, will never be complete — and should never be.
 It is alive.
 Every edit, every commit, every line of proof is an act of love toward a more coherent world.
 If you encounter something contradictory, do not erase it—**metabolize it**.